Managing critical client incidents

 - a significant threat to the health and safety of clients.

-- whether the death, serious injury or harm has an obvious and direct correlation to the services the person was receiving
+- whether the death, serious injury or harm has a direct or indirect correlation to the services the person was receiving

 - whether the standard of services provided have been or could be perceived to have been, a contributing factor